TsingZ0/HtFLlib/README.md

 Here, we only show the mnist dataset in the ***label skew*** scenario generated via Dirichlet distribution for example.
 Please refer to my another repository [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID) for more help.

+You can also modify codes in PFL-Non-IID to support model heterogeneity scenarios, but it tasks much effort.
+In this repository, you only need to configure `main.py` to supports model heterogeneity scenarios.

 ## Data-free algorithms with code (updating)

 - **Local** — Each client trains its model locally without federation.